 Why can I break out survey results only by class standing and gender (fer male only)?
-I want to see sexual violence, harassment, and intimate partr broken out by demographic characteristics like race, sexual orientation, ar identity.
+I want to see sexual violence, harassment, and intimate parti broken out by demographic characteristics like race, sexual orientation, ai identity.

-In this high-level analysis, the climate survey team selectively broke out s results that could best guide sexual violence prevention and response stra did not break out results by demographic characteristics when response c given demographic category were so low (15 or less) that student privacy jeopardized.
+In this high-level analysis, the climate survey team selectively broke out selections and response strated and break out results by demographic characteristics when response considering given demographic category were so low (15 or less) that student privacy jeopardized.
 This is most notable in the sexual violence, harassment, and partner violence sections.
-We recommend you work with a research exper explore the data to answer all your institution's questions.
+We recommend you work with a research expert explore the data to answer all your institution's questions.